keisks/disc-sim-esl/README.md

 - We have checked that the code runs on Linux (Ubuntu 12.04.2 LTS).

 ## Pre-requisites
-Some Python modules are required to run the program.
+Some Python modules and the [Stanford CoreNLP](http://www-nlp.stanford.edu/software/corenlp.shtml) toolkit are necessary to run the program.

 1. [lxml](http://lxml.de/)
 2. [numpy](http://www.numpy.org/)